feature-image

 Imago

 Hunter is a big, physical run stuffer that can instantly improve any team’s run defense.
-He has some strides to make as a pass rusher, but in a day and age where everyone wants to get after the quarterback, it’s hard to find someone like Hunter that’s willing to do the dirty work in the run game.
+He has some strides to make as a pass rusher, but in a day and age where everyone wants to get after the quarterback, it’s hard to find someone like Hunter who’s willing to do the dirty work in the run game.
 I think he’ll be an excellent pickup for whichever team lands him in the second.

 LB: Anthony Hill Jr.

-Anthony Hill should be a first rounder in my opinion.
-He’s 21 years old, produced all three years in college and is an excellent athlete.
+Anthony Hill should be a first-rounder in my opinion.
+He’s 21 years old, produced all three years in college, and is an excellent athlete.
 He’s a three-down linebacker that can defend the run and cover tight ends and running backs, but he’s also not too shabby at blitzing the quarterback with 17 sacks in his collegiate career.

-If this class wasn’t loaded with off-ball talent, like Arvell Reese, Sonny Styles and CJ Allen, Hill would be a bona fide first rounder.
+If this class wasn’t loaded with off-ball talent, like Arvell Reese, Sonny Styles, and CJ Allen, Hill would be a bona fide first-rounder.
 And while he may still go in the end of the first round, it seems like there’s a good chance he ends up being one of the first picks on day two.

 CB: Chris Johnson

 Chris Johnson might be my favorite cornerback in the draft.
-He has ideal size and the production to be a first-round pick, but there are some concerns about his speed and the lack of talent he faced at San Diego State.
+He has the ideal size and the production to be a first-round pick, but there are some concerns about his speed and the lack of talent he faced at San Diego State.

-This is a loaded cornerback class with guys like Mansoor Delane, Jermod McCoy, Aveion Terrell and Colton Hood all projected to go in the first round.
-Johnson would usually have a chance at being a first rounder, but since there are so many talented corners who played in a power four conference, Johnson is likely to slip to the second.
+This is a loaded cornerback class with guys like Mansoor Delane, Jermod McCoy, Aveion Terrell, and Colton Hood all projected to go in the first round.
+Johnson would usually have a chance at being a first-rounder, but since there are so many talented corners who played in a power four conference, Johnson is likely to slip to the second.

 S: A.J.
 Haulcy

 I wanted to go with Dillon Thieneman here, but I think there’s a really good chance he could sneak into the first round with Caleb Downs and Emmanuel McNeil-Warren, so I have to go with A.J.
 Haulcy here.
-I used to cover LSU Football, so I saw first hand just how impactful he was to their defense.
+I used to cover LSU Football, so I saw firsthand just how impactful he was to their defense.
 He’s a ballhawk, but he’s also not afraid to play down in the box.

 The thing holding Haulcy back is his frame and speed.
-He gets beat in man coverage against faster receivers, and he’s also just 6 feet tall.
+He gets beaten in man coverage against faster receivers, and he’s also just 6 feet tall.
 Still, he’s a very instinctual player, and in the right system, he could be a star.

 Share this with a friend: